CelliesProjects/eStreamplayer32-vs1053-pio/README.md

 <br>`OGG` `audio/ogg` or `application/ogg`
 <br>`AAC` `audio/aac`
 <br>`AAC+` `audio/aacp`
+<br>With a vanilla LAMP setup this will be the default.
--  The php script found at `src/copy to server/eSP32_vs1053.php` has to be copied to the root of the music library.
+-  The php script `eSP32_vs1053.php` has to be copied to the root of the music library.
 The script is fairly version agnostic.

 ### Libraries used in the web interface

 -   The [radio-browser.info](https://www.radio-browser.info/) API is used for the search.
 The returned data is in the public domain.<br>See [de1.api.radio-browser.info](https://de1.api.radio-browser.info/) for API information.
 -  The used icons are from [material.io](https://material.io/tools/icons/?style=baseline) and are [available under Apache2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).